wiloke1/veda-home-page/src/pages/settings/pricing-popup.md

     buttonSecondaryLink: ""
   - listTitle: Mobile-Friendly
     align: left
-    content: Mobile shopping is the trend; Modiva has got you covered with smooth mobile responsiveness
+    content: Mobile shopping is the trend; Veda Builder has got you covered with smooth mobile responsiveness
     buttonPrimaryLabel: ""
     buttonPrimaryLink: ""
     buttonSecondaryLabel: ""